 This process works best with tools or knives that have skeletonized handles, to reduce bulk, but you can even do it on something like a hatchet or ax handle if you wanted to.

 This has the added benefit of allowing you to keep paracord with your tool, increasing the supply you have on hand at any given time.

-The process of wrapping a tool or knife handle with paracord is ultimately simple, but it is somewhat meticulous work that requires patience.
+The process of wrapping a knife handle with paracord is ultimately simple, but it is somewhat meticulous work that requires patience.

 You’ll want to make sure that you don’t miss even a single step in the operation and learn how to finish it off with the correct knot so your handle does not loosen and begin to unravel.
 That can be a major safety hazard for obvious reasons!

 6. Paracord Dog Collar

 Making a paracord dog collar for your furry friend is a great way to help them look a little more stylish, give them a sturdy collar that can improve safety and also help you keep more paracord nearby and usable in a pinch.

 Making a paracord dog collar is very much like making a paracord bracelet, discussed above, only it is going to be much larger and typically wider.

 You also need to incorporate a D-ring for attaching a leash and preferably a quick-release, breakaway buckle for safety.